-We or one or more of our affiliates may hedge our obligations under the Notes by purchasing or selling the assets related to the Index or the Sub-Indices.
-These assets may include securities, futures, options, ETFs and other derivative instruments with returns linked or related to changes in the performance of the Index or the Sub-Indices.
+We or one or more of our affiliates may hedge our obligations under the Notes by purchasing or selling the assets related to the Index.
+These assets may include securities, futures, options, ETFs and other derivative instruments with returns linked or related to changes in the performance of the Index.
 We or our affiliates may adjust these hedges by, among other things, purchasing or selling those assets at any time.
-Although they are not expected to, any of these hedging activities may adversely affect the level of the Index or one or more of the Sub-Indices and, therefore, the payments on the Notes.
+Although they are not expected to, any of these hedging activities may adversely affect the level of the Index and, therefore, the payments on the Notes.
 It is possible that we or one or more of our affiliates could receive substantial returns from these hedging activities while the value of or payments on the Notes decreases.

-We or one or more of our affiliates may also engage in trading in the Index or the Sub-Indices and other investments relating to those assets on a regular basis as part of our general broker-dealer and other businesses, for proprietary accounts, for other accounts under management or to facilitate transactions for customers, including block transactions.
-Any of these activities could adversely affect the level of the Index or one or more of the Sub-Indices and, therefore, the market value of the Notes.
-We or one or more of our affiliates may also issue or underwrite other securities or financial or derivative instruments with returns linked or related to changes in the performance of the Index or the Sub-Indices.
+We or one or more of our affiliates may also engage in trading in the Index and other investments relating to those assets on a regular basis as part of our general broker-dealer and other businesses, for proprietary accounts, for other accounts under management or to facilitate transactions for customers, including block transactions.
+Any of these activities could adversely affect the level of the Index and, therefore, the market value of the Notes.
+We or one or more of our affiliates may also issue or underwrite other securities or financial or derivative instruments with returns linked or related to changes in the performance of the Index.
 By introducing competing products into the marketplace in this manner, we or one or more of our affiliates could adversely affect the market value of the Notes.